-Because occupations involving physical labor dominate the local economy, Powderly is generally considered to be a blue-collar town.
-38.77% of the Powderly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Powderly is a blue-collar town, with 38.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Powderly is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Powderly who work in law enforcement and fire fighting (13.66%), food service (9.69%), and management occupations (8.81%).

 In terms of college education, the citizens of Powderly rank slightly lower than the national average.
 14.43% of adults 25 and older in Powderly have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.